Standoff2bot/xray-16/src/xrAnimation/STARTUP_CONVERSION_STAGE.md

 - After successfully processing the queue, write the new digest back to `user.ltx` so the next boot can skip the heavy scan.

 ## Outstanding Integration Work
-- Trigger the conversion stage from `CGamePersistent::OnGameStart()` once the digest reports a mismatch, enqueueing `.ogf/.omf` work and surfacing progress via the loading screen.
+- Surface progress through the loading screen (`LoadTitle`/`LoadStage`) once localisation strings are in place so the UI communicates the new conversion work clearly.
 - After wiring the conversion jobs, verify bundle timestamps before writing new digests so we only persist once outputs are safely on disk.
 Continue to fallback gracefully to legacy visuals when conversion fails and emit clear telemetry for mismatched assets.
-- Define the output locations for generated skeletons/bundles (most likely under `$gamedata$`) and ensure the stage mirrors the legacy directory structure when writing `.ozz/.ozzx` artefacts.
 - Record per-asset timings so we can report aggregate conversion costs and feed the legacy vs. Ozz frame-cost telemetry workstream.
 - Extend console/debug tooling to dump the current digest, force regeneration, or purge cached bundles when investigating asset issues.